Martin-Idel/library_examples/setup.md

 `g++ -std=c++14 -I.. using_shape.cpp -L../shared_class/ -lshape -Wl,-rpath,../shared_class/ -o using_shape.out`

 Results in a warning, because we declared `CornerNumber` used in `Shape` as hidden.
-Here is how to get rid of the warning:

 - explicitly declare `Shape` as "default" (bad)
 - compile with `fvisibility=hidden` and declare `Shape` as "default" and don't declare `CornerNumber` as hidden (bad)
-- use a pointer in `Shape` (better)
+- Forward declare your class `Shape`

-- only expose function symbols (probably best)
+But everything works, so where is the problem?

+The "= default" in `shape.cpp` is not very nice, let's just put it in the header.
+Compile and link, we get an error:

+`Warning: undefined reference to »shape_lib::CornerNumber::~CornerNumber()«`

+- compiler needs symbol definition to generate functions, hence the previous warning
+- the first two "fixes" above don't actually change anything
+- only forwarding works: then the compiler actually never inlines, so the information is not necessary

+NEEDED: only expose functions - is that enough to derive?

 ## Example 8: Templates